vishramsa/Neosoft-dotnet/Reporting/Constructor.md

   ## Constructor :
   * A constructor is a special method that is used to initialize objects.
   * Constructor doesnt have any return type/value, but method has.
-  * Constructor should have same name that os class name!
+  * Constructor should have same name that as class name!

   ```C#